Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 You may want to google how to reveal file extensions for good.

-# Game Compatibility #
+# Compatibility #

-The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, It works only on the Microsoft .Net build of the game, i.e. on Windows or Wine, but should be otherwise compatible with Steam and Epic.
+The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be otherwise compatible with Steam and Epic (Windows only).
+All game languages are supported.

 This mod does not change save games or game files.